pelle112112/RustExam/README.md

 - We did not receive any errors when using the API, since all the errors were caught during compile time.

-- We were impressed with the minimal setup of Poem and Tokio, and implementing them went very well.
+- We were impressed with the minimal setup of Poem and Tokio, implementing them went very well.

 #### What was challenging